ferdn4ndo/docker-containers-monitor/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist :rotating_light:
 <!-- Check all items that apply. -->
-- [ ] My code follow the code style
+- [ ] My code follows the code style
 - [ ] Created all unit tests needed
 - [ ] All lints and tests passed correctly locally
-- [ ] I've upgraded code version and release notes
+- [ ] I upgraded dependencies to the latest working version

 :heart: Thank you!